computer screen with lines of code

 Programming

-It’s crucial for a business analyst to have a solid grasp of Excel for basic data analysis and Structured Query Language (SQL) for data manipulation and retrieval from databases.
-Additionally, a senior business analyst will often have skill in a statistics-specific programming language like R or a general-purpose programming language like Python, especially if they are working with machine learning.
+A business analyst must have a solid grasp of Excel for basic data analysis and Structured Query Language (SQL) for data manipulation and retrieval from databases.
+Additionally, a senior business analyst will often have skills in a statistics-specific programming language like R or a general-purpose programming language like Python, especially if working with machine learning.

 Analysis techniques

 Business analysts often must be able to utilize analysis techniques from all four common analytical domains: descriptive analytics, diagnostic analytics, predictive analytics, and prescriptive analytics.
-Especially important techniques include regression analysis, factor analysis, cohort analysis, cluster analysis, and time-series analysis.
+Important techniques that are especially important include regression analysis, factor analysis, cohort analysis, cluster analysis, and time-series analysis.
 See our deep dive on business analytics for more.

 Analytics process

-Business analysts must be familiar with all common steps of the analytics process, including data collection, data cleaning, and data mining.
+Business analysts must be familiar with all common steps of the analytics process, including data collection, cleaning, and mining.

 Data visualization

-Being proficient at analysis is not enough: successful business analysts must also be able to create compelling data visualizations (including dashboards) to communicate insights to diverse stakeholders.
+More than being proficient at analysis is required: successful business analysts must also be able to create compelling data visualizations (including dashboards) to communicate insights to diverse stakeholders.

 Soft skills

-In addition to these technical skills, soft skills like communication skills, project management, teamwork, critical thinking, and leadership are critical for success.
+In addition to these technical skills, soft skills like communication, project management, teamwork, critical thinking, and leadership are critical for success.

 Business and industry expertise

-Business and industry expertise are also crucial for the successful business analyst.
-An analyst is generally expected to have a handle on business fundamentals in areas like marketing, operations, strategy, sales, human resources, and/or finance to be able to align their analysis with business goals and communicate effectively with multifunctional teams.
-For the same reason, many companies expect their business analysts to have a thorough understanding of their industry.
+Business and industry expertise are also crucial for a successful business analyst.
+An analyst is generally expected to understand business fundamentals in areas like marketing, operations, strategy, sales, human resources, and/or finance to align their analysis with business goals and communicate effectively with multifunctional teams.
+For the same reason, many companies expect business analysts to understand their industry thoroughly.

-In addition to educational qualifications, your typical hiring manager will have a requirement that business analytics job candidates have previous work experience, even if they’re applying to an entry-level job.
-Below are the desired qualifications for someone applying to the business analyst position at Aramark.
+In addition to educational qualifications, your typical hiring manager will require that business analytics job candidates have previous work experience, even if they’re applying for an entry-level job.
+Below are the qualifications that someone with the desired qualifications needs to apply for the business analyst position at Aramark.
 As you can see, Aramark is looking for someone with existing experience in analytics and facility with many of the key software for business analysts:

 Business Analyst, Paycor Stadium – Aramark